 The Magistrates Court is the first level of the Queensland Courts system.

 Civil cases can be dealt with by the Magistrates Court if the amount in dispute is $150,000 or less.
-If the amount is greater than $150,000, the District or Supreme Court will deal with the case.
+If the amount is greater than $150,000, proceedings will need to be issued in the District or Supreme Court.

 This court also hears appeals from cases decided in the Magistrates Court and disputes involving amounts of more than $150,000, but less than $750,000.